CarmineOptions/konoha/tests/README.md

 A delegates to B, B votes, then A withdraws the delegation and finally A attempts to vote on the same proposal.
 Should prevent A from voting on the same proposal to avoid double counting.

+### Health check

+Runs tests on a specific, already deployed contract.